 For your information, AWS provides over 200 fully-featured products and services from data centers spread across the globe.

-The catalog is pretty broad, containing tools to help you manage, maintain, and deploy online storage, security, cloud databases, mobile apps, compute, application development, networking, Internet of Things, analytics, media, VR and AR, robotics, and more.
+The catalog is pretty broad, containing tools to help you manage, maintain, and deploy online storage, security, cloud databases, mobile apps, computing, application development, networking, the Internet of Things, analytics, media, VR and AR, robotics, and more.